sheyna/match-madness/README.md

+#Match Madness

+Images are from NASA:

+Home Page image source: The earth's horizon with clouds over the South Pacific Ocean and the moon in the distance.
+Photographed by one of the Expedition 36 crew members aboard the International Space Station on June 26, 2013.
+(NASA, Editor: Mark Garcia)

+Card image source: Just weeks after NASA astronauts repaired the Hubble Space Telescope in December 1999, the Hubble Heritage Project snapped this picture of NGC 1999, a nebula in the constellation Orion.
+This data was collected in January 2000 by the Hubble Heritage Team with the collaboration of star-formation experts C. Robert O'Dell (Rice University), Thomas P. Ray (Dublin Institute for Advanced Study), and David Corcoran (University of Limerick).
+(NASA / Image # : PR00-10 | Date: March 2, 2000)

+Card image: NADA

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>